 The Malton Community

 Community involvement is very important.
-'Malton in Bloom' will only succeed if the local community, residents, business people, children, and visitors to our town feel a sense of belonging and creating that WOW factor
+'Malton in Bloom' will only succeed if the local community, residents, business people, children, and visitors to our town feel a sense of belonging and help in creating that "WOW" factor. . .

 The Fitzwilliam Estate is the largest property owner in Malton.
 Through their Community Interest Company many great initiatives make Malton a successful and thriving market town.
 Such initiatives include The Malton Food Lovers Festivals along with the Monthly Food Markets making Malton Yorkshire's Food Capital.
 (Click on the We Love Malton logo below for more information)